stanleyyylau/simple-string-cache/README.md

 SSC(Simple String Cache) is a single node in-memory string-based key-value storage micro service. if you're looking for a simpler Redis alternative, This could be it.

+You can preview the App here: https://simple-string-cache.herokuapp.com/swagger-ui.html#/   (Due to Heroku policy, first visit will take some "warm up" time)

 ![Simple String Cache](https://tva1.sinaimg.cn/large/008eGmZEgy1gmqr4iclp6j313y0ml768.jpg)

 ## Usage guide